 As the lyrics from the song bounced around in my head, I became very puzzled.
 It was one thing for the Mother Superior to recommend that Sister Maria climb a mountain to find a dream, but “climb every mountain, ford every stream and follow every rainbow?”
 Let me say this had better be a huge dream.

-To me, Mother Superior’s recommendations are far too demanding, too dangerous, and too strenuous.
+To me, Mother Superior’s recommendations are far too demanding, too dangerous, and also strenuous.
 So pick one dream, one rainbow, one stream, and one mountain at a time, please!

 Alex Honnold’s mission was not to climb every mountain, but to climb this mountain!
 It’s a life-threatening and dangerous feat: no ropes, no safety net, and with one slip, you’re in free-fall.
 To add to this, a camera crew is watching and recording Alex’s every move upward.

 Gravity is a fragile thing, and for Alex, gravity becomes his best friend!
-The climb itself required months of planning, careful strategy for each phase of the ascent, on the spot quick thinking, and a very brave heart combined with plenty of upper body strength and massive strong hands.
+The climb itself required months of planning, careful strategy for each phase of the ascent, on the spot quick thinking, and a fearless heart combined with plenty of upper body strength and large, strong hands.

 Honnold completed his climb in 3 hours and 53 minutes.
-Once on the mountaintop, the camera captures an aura that surrounded him with a glow, a calm smile or serenity at this “free solo” of El Capitan, such an amazing athletic accomplishment.
+Once on the mountaintop, the camera captures an aura that surrounded him with a glow, a calm smile, or serenity at this “free solo” of El Capitan, such an incredible athletic accomplishment.

 About the Academy Award-winning documentary, the New York Times writes: “A miraculous opportunity for the rest of us to experience what you might call the human sublime.”

-So back to our gospel, and the experience of Jesus as the “human sublime” as seen in him and reflected in the lives of Peter, James, and John.
+So back to our gospel, and the experience of Jesus as the “human sublime.”
+He is reflected in the lives of Peter, James, and John.